Also known as:

 One common reason for having a laminectomy is a herniated disk in the spine.

-If medical treatments are no longer effective, back surgery may be a choice.
-Some medical treatments for back pain may include:
+work, surgery may be a choice.
+Some medical treatments for pain may include:

 - Medicines, such as muscle relaxants, anti-inflammatory medicines, and pain relievers